fredrikekre/Prometheus.jl/README.md

    # TYPE request_count counter
    request_count 1
    ```
-   The default output contains metrics about allocations and garbage collections (see
+   The default output contains some default metrics (see [GCCollector](#gccollector) and
-   [GCCollector](#gccollector)), as well as the request counter that we added ourselves.
+   [ProcessCollector](#processcollector)), as well as the request counter that we added
-   Every time you refresh, the counter will increment its value. `close(server)` will
+   ourselves.
+Every time you refresh, the counter will increment its value. `close(server)`
-   shutdown the server.
+   will shutdown the server.

 ## Collectors